Learn something new every day More Info... by email

 Meiosis is basically mitosis occurring twice within the same cell, with a few specific differences.
 First, during meiosis, the homologous chromosomes line up along the spindle.
 When the spindle fibers attach to the centromeres, the chromosomes are pulled apart.
 Two cells are formed, but they only have one copy of each chromosome now, or half the DNA.

 The second split of the DNA is identical to mitosis.
 The chromosomes line up along the equator of the spindle and each microtubule joins to a centromere of each chromosome.
 The chromatids are pulled to the opposite poles of the nucleus and a new cell forms.
 As the chromatids have identical copies of the DNA, each final cell has a single copy of each chromosome.
-The final result of meiosis is the existance of four gametes with only half the DNA.
+The final result of meiosis is the existence of four gametes with only half the DNA.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!